-Why do I care about this subject….read on, this is just one small part of dealing with driver training as a Grade 6 DVSA Instructor (car)
+Why do I care about this subject….read on, this is just one small part of dealing with driver training

 A simple error that potentially could lead to death if you are not taught the first time you get in a car to learn from your D.V.S.A.
 Professional Driving Instructor:

 Spend a moment to think just about a gear change, it’s normally laid out in an “H” format with 6 speed there are 2 more to the right of the H